medvir/VirMet/docs/virus_scan.md

 `err` contain the standard error of the conversion bam -> cram.

 A typical cram workflow, also used in VirMet, can be found [here](http://www.htslib.org/workflow/#mapping_to_cram).

+## Hot run (not fully tested)

+A virus scan on a full MiSeq run typically lasts a few hours, many of which are spent in the decontamination phase.
+Sometimes, after a run is completed, we would like to run it again with a new viral database.
+In these cases, `wolfpack` would run skipping the previous phases to save time.
+It relies on the presence of intermediate files that, if present, signals the pipeline that a specific step must be skipped.

+These are the rules (must be intended for each sample):

+- if both `prinseq.log` and `prinseq.err` exist, skip quality filtering,
+- if `good_humanGRCh38.err` exists, skip the human reads decontamination,
+- if `good_humanGRCh38_bact1.err` exists, skip the decontamination against first bacterial database, and so on.

+Blasting against viral database will always be performed.
+If both `viral_reads.fastq.gz` and `undetermined_reads.fastq.gz` exist, their content will be copied into a file, they will be removed, and this new file will be blasted against the viral database.

+In short, if we change the viral database after a run has already been analyzed, simply running `virmet wolfpack` again will skip the quality filtering and go straight to blast against viral database.